 Benefits of Corporate Volunteer Grants

-One of the best parts of volunteer grant programs is that they benefit nonprofits, companies, and volunteers alike.
-Whether you’re making the case to your board of directors to pursue this opportunity or convincing a local business to launch a program, here are some benefits you can share:
+Volunteer grants are impactful programs because they benefit nonprofits, companies, and volunteers alike.
+Whether you’re making a case to your board of directors to pursue this opportunity or convincing a local business to launch a program, here are some key benefits you can share:

 Common Guidelines for Volunteer Grant Programs

 When laying out their volunteer grant programs, businesses typically set a few ground rules for participation.
 Your volunteer coordinator should be aware of the different types of requirements that companies commonly implement, such as:

 - Employee eligibility: This refers to an individual’s employment status at the company.
 For example, a company might offer volunteer grants for full-time, part-time, and retired employees.

 - Nonprofit restrictions: Some corporations will place restrictions on which types of nonprofits are eligible.
 In most cases, companies state that any 501(c)(3) nonprofit or educational institution is eligible.

 - Submission deadlines: Volunteers must typically submit a request by a certain date.
 Standard deadlines include the end of the calendar year or a set number of months after the individual volunteered.

 - Required hours: While most companies have a minimum hour requirement for eligibility, some pay by the hour.

 - Donation amount: This is the total grant amount that a company will donate to a nonprofit after the hours are completed.
 Guidelines may also include how many grants the company offers per employee each year.